deasterly/ADMIN1/Lab_Guides/Module_16_Labs.md

 3. Log out and connect using the correct host and/or user as needed.
 ******
 ### STEP 2: Perform the following operations
-1. Type these commands in the terminal:
+1. Refer to pages **233-234** of the lab environment's "MANUAL" tab.